 At St George's Central CE Primary School and Nursery, we understand that good behaviour and discipline is essential for promoting a high-quality education.
-Amongst other disciplinary sanctions, the school recognises that exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school's Behaviour and Relationships Policy.
-Excluding a child may also be required in instances where allowing the child to remain in school would be damaging to the education and welfare of themselves or others; in all cases, excluding children should only be used as a means of last resort.
-There are two types of exclusion:
+Amongst other disciplinary sanctions, the school recognises that suspension and exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school's Behaviour and Relationships Policy.
+Suspending or excluding a child may also be required in instances where allowing the child to remain in school would be damaging to the education and welfare of themselves or others; in all cases, suspending or excluding children should only be used as a last resort.